123bbbbbnjj/CoVHPPI/README.md

     </tr>
 </table>
 Note:
-1.When the value of the code column is R:Running code: Rscript feature.R
+1.When the value of the code column is R:Running code: Rscript feature.R<br>
 2.When the value of the code column is PSSM:
 2.1Generate PSSM file:Run script: python ML/features/get_pssm.py
 2.2Generate features:Run script: python ML/features/PSSM_feature.py
 3When the value of the code column is model: